The conic geometry of rectangles inscribed in lines: The surface defined by a pair of lines

-\item[(2)] ${\c S}$ is a unit cone if and only if the generating lines for ${\c S}$ are orthogonal, which holds if and only if the cone matrix for ${\c S}$ is $I$.
-In this case, the lines in each pair of generating lines for ${\c S}$ cross at the same point, and every pair of orthogonal lines crossing at this point generates ${\c S}$.
+\item[(2)] ${\c S}$ is a unit cone if and only if the defining lines for ${\c S}$ are orthogonal, which holds if and only if the cone matrix for ${\c S}$ is $I$.
+In this case, the lines in each pair of defining lines for ${\c S}$ cross at the same point, and every pair of orthogonal lines crossing at this point defines ${\c S}$.

 \end{itemize}

 \end{theorem}